 The Queen’s Gallery

-How long to spend visiting Holyroodhouse Palace
+How long should you spend visiting Holyroodhouse Palace?

 I managed to spend a good couple of hours visiting the Palace.
 I was on my own so could go as fast as I liked and I was definitely mindful of the fact that I was there late in the day and it would be closing soon.
 I could have spent a lot longer there especially if I’d taken time to visit the Queen’s Gallery and the Palace gardens more too.

-When is the Queen at Holyrood Palace?
+When is the King at Holyrood Palace?

 The Royal Standard is flown from the palace when the royal family is in residence and the Scottish flag is flown when they are not.